 An I. D. card is issued when the student enters the Seminary and must be validated each fall semester as part of the registration process.
 Cards become void when a student's enrollment terminates or is interrupted.
+Although the initial cost of I.D. cards is included in the rupted.
 Although the initial cost of I.D. cards is included in the Student Services fee, a \$3.00 charge will be made to replace lost cards.
-Replacements are made by appointment at the Student Affairs office, second floor, Mackie Hall.
+Replacements are made by appointment at the Student Activities office, Ledford Student Center.